redpanda-data/connect/website/docs/components/outputs/kafka_franz.md

 Writes a batch of messages to Kafka brokers and waits for acknowledgement before propagating it back to the input.

-This output is new and experimental, and the existing `kafka` input is not going anywhere, but here's some reasons why it might be worth trying this one out:

-- You like shiny new stuff
-- You are experiencing issues with the existing `kafka` output
-- Someone told you to

 ## Fields

 ### `seed_brokers`